liferay/liferay-docs/develop/tutorials/articles/185-liferay-js-apis/04-invoking-liferay-services.markdown

 ## Nesting Requests [](id=nesting-requests)

-Nested service calls allow you to bind information from related objects together in a JSON object.
+Nested service calls bind information from related objects together in a JSON object.
 You can call other services in the same HTTP request and conveniently nest returned objects.

 You can use variables to reference objects returned from service calls.
 Variable names must start with a dollar sign (`$`).

-The example in this section retrieves user data with `/user/get-user-by-id`, and uses the `contactId` returned from that service to then invoke `/contact/get-contact` in the same request.
+The example in this section retrieves user data with `/user/get-user-by-id` and uses the `contactId` returned from that service to then invoke `/contact/get-contact` in the same request.